ysglh/DeepVideoAnalytics/readme.md

 - ALEX_ENABLE=1 (to use Alexnet with PyTorch.
 Otherwise disabled by default)
 - YOLO_ENABLE=1 (to use YOLO 9000.
 Otherwise disabled by default)
-- SCENEDETECT_DISABLE=1 (to disable scene detection, Otherwise enabled by default)
+- SCENEDETECT_DISABLE=1 (to disable scene detection.
+Otherwise enabled by default)
+- RESCALE_DISABLE=1 (to disable rescaling of frame extracted from videos.
+Otherwise enabled by default)

 ## Architecture
 ![Architecture](notes/architecture.png "System architecture")